topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Build_Guide.md

 =================================================================================
 ```

-### 1.1.3.2 Sub-core Build
+### 1.6.2 Sub-core Build

-As described in Chapter 3.1.2.5, the options below create the u-boot, kernel, and telechips-subcore-image file system for the sub-core.
+As described in Chapter 1.4.5, the options below create the u-boot, kernel, and telechips-subcore-image file system for the sub-core.

-Refer to Chapter 4 for download instructions.

 <table>
     <tr>